nanostores/nanostores/README.md

 ### Actions

-Action is a function that change .
+Action is a function that changes a store.
 It is a good place to move business logic like validation or network operations.

 Wrapping functions with `action()` can track who changed the store